29 June 2026

 Healthcare is one of the most challenging labor markets in the country right now.

-At the same time, the U.S. Bureau of Labor Statistics projects ambulatory healthcare employment to grow 12.2% through 2034 - adding more than one million jobs - while hospital employment is expected to grow just 3.9% over the same period.
+At the same time, the U.S. Bureau of Labor Statistics projects ambulatory healthcare employment to grow 12.2% through 2034, adding more than one million jobs, while hospital employment is expected to grow just 3.9% over the same period.
 Care is shifting.
 Demand is rising.
 And the workforce is not keeping pace.

 If your organization is evaluating VMS solutions, here are the five features that matter most.

-The 5 Must-Have Features for a Healthcare VMS
+The 5 Features a Healthcare-Ready VMS Needs

 1. Advanced Scheduling and Shift Management

-Healthcare staffing does not follow a standard Monday-to-Friday pattern.
-Your VMS needs to support open shift management across departments, handle last-minute coverage requests, and give managers real-time visibility into staffing levels for every shift.
+Healthcare staffing doesn't follow a standard Monday-to-Friday pattern.
+A healthcare-ready VMS supports open shift management across departments, handles last-minute coverage requests, and gives managers real-time visibility into staffing levels for every shift, including floating staff across units and department-level shift visibility.

 Related Reading: 6 ways a VMS helps manage shift-based workers